microsoft/azurelinux-tutorials/docs/building/building.md

     NAME="My Product Name"
     VERSION="my-version-id"
     ```
-Congratulations you've built and launched your first CBL-Mariner derivative image.
+Congratulations you've built and launched your first CBL-Mariner derivative image!

-## Build a Demo ISO
+## Tutorial: Build a Demo ISO

-In the previous section we learned how to create a simple VHD(X) image.
-In this section we will turn our attention to creating a bootable ISO image for installing CBL-Mariner to either a physical machine or virtual hard drive.
+In the previous tutorial, we learned how to create a simple VHD(X) image.
+In this tutorial, we will turn our attention to creating a bootable ISO image for installing CBL-Mariner to either a physical machine or virtual hard drive.

 Let's jump right in.
 Run the following command to build a demo ISO: